elastic/examples/Security_Analytics/ssh_analysis/README.md

 **Note:** Included `ssh_analysis_logstash.conf` configuration file assumes that you are running Elasticsearch on the same host as Logstash and have not changed the defaults.
 Modify the `host` and `cluster` settings in the `output { elasticsearch { ... } }`   section of apache_logstash.conf, if needed.
 Furthermore, it assumes the default X-Pack security username/password of elastic/changeme - change as required.

 #### 3. Execute A Watch

+**The watch must be executed over the full dataset, rather than just the previous N minutes, as the data is historical.**
+**The inline version of the watch removes the time restriction and allows this.**

 To run a watch over the full dataset, either: